-We all love to see movie locations when we travel, and filmmakers have swooned over the Southwest since the industry began.
-(Literally.)
 When you take a vacation in the southwest, you’ll find yourself saying, “Is that the place Forrest Gump stopped running?”
-“Wait, didn’t Thelma and Louise drive off the world here?” or, “Okay, this is definitely the place where Earth’s superheroes got together and saved humanity.”
+“Wait, didn’t Thelma and Louise drive off the world here?” or, “This is definitely the place where Earth’s superheroes got together and saved humanity.”
 If it looks familiar, it is.
-Enjoy the ride!
+We all love to see movie locations when we travel, and filmmakers have swooned over the Southwest since the film industry began.
+Enjoy the adventure!

 Monument Valley: Harry Goulding was the owner of a trading post in Monument Valley almost 100 years ago.
 The land was vast, picture-perfect, and most of it was on the Navajo Reservation, straddling AZ and UT.
 In the depths of the Great Depression, Navajos were desperate, and so was Harry’s small family.
 He used his last dollars to drive to Hollywood, camping out on Director John Ford’s couch until he got a meeting.
 Harry fanned photos of Monument Valley on the director’s desk—Ford was mightily impressed.
 He shot Stagecoach there in 1939, starring John Wayne, and a host of other movies.
 Monument Valley was also featured in Easy Rider (1969), directed by Dennis Hopper, and Forrest Gump (1994).

 You’ve seen Jeeps perched on top of the Mittens, a person doing yoga on the Totem Pole, or ads for rehab centers zeroing in on Ear of the Wind arch.
 Monument Valley is a star and recognized by people around the world.
 Harry Goulding would be amazed by what his slim-chance bet created.
 An entire industry in one locale.
 Drive to Monument Valley and feel the wonder of time.